markchadwick/rules_js/README.md

     ```

 The resulting library will be available as `@immutable//:lib`.

+Because the rule will create your `BUILD` file for you, it needs to include all
+specified dependencies.
+Occasionally, a library will have some functionality you
+don't need that pulls in a large number of transitive dependencies.
+While
+unsafe, you can pass `npm_install` a `ignore_deps` list of strings (of the Bazel
+dot-style names), and they will not be included as dependencies.
+This li'l trick
+is to be used at your own risk.

 ## External Dependencies
 When using `npm_install`, a module will be created with the source for that NPM